 We will only collect and use personal information for the specific purpose for which it has been obtained.

 We will undertake casework using personal information provided by or on behalf of a constituent.
 It may be necessary for us to share your information with third-party organisations.
 We will only do so where it is necessary and reasonable to do so, and we will share only the minimum amount of personal information necessary in order to advocate on your behalf.
 Please see the “who we share your information with” section for further details.

 In the course of our work, we may ask you to provide personal information.
 In each case, we will ask for your explicit consent to use your information, and we will only use it for the purposes for which you provide it.

 We may communicate by post, email, phone or text message about our work and to give you the latest news on our campaigns and opportunities to get involved.
-We have a legal entitlement to the full electoral register for our ward, which includes the full name and address of every registered elector and we may write to you in connection with our activities as your Councillors.
+We have a legal entitlement to the full electoral register for our ward, which includes the full name and address of every registered elector and we may write to you in connection with our activities.

 We will only send emails, texts or contact you by telephone where you have provided explicit consent for us to do so.
 You may withdraw your consent or unsubscribe at any time from communications in any medium by contacting:

 In addition to data protection law, if we use your personal information for direct marketing purposes, we may also be subject to additional rules that regulate direct marketing.
 The term “direct marketing” essentially means directing marketing material or political campaign communications at a particular individual.